apache/paimon/docs/content/how-to/cdc-ingestion.md

 # CDC Ingestion

+Paimon supports a variety of ways to ingest data into Paimon tables with schema evolution.
+This means that the added columns are synchronized to the Paimon table in real time and the synchronization job is not restarted for this purpose.

+We currently support the following sync ways:

+1. MySQL Synchronizing Table: synchronize one or multiple tables from MySQL into one Paimon table.
+2. MySQL Synchronizing Database: synchronize the whole MySQL database into one Paimon database.
+3. [API Synchronizing Table]({{< ref "/api/flink-api#cdc-ingestion-table" >}}): synchronize your custom DataStream input into one Paimon table.

+## MySQL

 Paimon supports synchronizing changes from different databases using change data capture (CDC).
 This feature requires Flink and its [CDC connectors](https://ververica.github.io/flink-cdc-connectors/).

-## MySQL

 ### Prepare CDC Bundled Jar